BarisPrespects-23849/linktree-backend/README.md

   - Input validation for email format, password strength, and duplicate checks.
   - Unique referral code generation on registration.
   - Self-referral prevention: Users cannot refer themselves.

 - **Login & Token Management**
   - Login using email or username.
   - JWT-based authentication issuing an **access token** (expires in 1 hour) and a **refresh token** (expires in 7 days).
-  - Tokens are stored in HttpOnly cookies to prevent XSS.
+  - Tokens are stored in HttpOnly cookies to protect against XSS.

 - **Password Reset**
   - Forgot password endpoint to request a reset (in production, this would send a secure, expiring token via email).

 - **Referral System & Reward Logic**
   - Track successful referrals using unique referral codes.
   - Award reward points to referrers upon successful referrals.
   - Accurately track referral counts.

 - **Caching**
   - Redis caching is implemented (e.g., for referral data) to improve performance and reduce database load.